elisboa/linux-time-machine.sh/README.md

 # linux-time-machine.sh
-A very, very simple and buggy time machine for Linux written in shell script that uses cron and git
+A very, very simple and buggy time machine for Linux written in shell script that uses cron and git.
+This application is used to version your entire home directory using days as branches and minutely commits.

+It avoids some larger files in a very ugly way, for now.

 How to use: